 Taxis can also be reserved for trips to the airport or simply for sightseeing.
 They can be reached at 554-3680, 554-8809 and 554-8772 (APAAZ); 554-4583 and 554-3311 (UTAAZ); and 554-4763 (UTZI).

 Their rates are fixed and are supposed to be displayed in their cars, but it's good practice to ALWAYS ask how much they charge to take you someplace BEFORE getting in their car.
-Rates for taxis based in Barra de Potosí and Troncones may vary from the ones based in Zihuatanejo-Ixtapa.
+For some reason taxis based at hotels are allowed to charge more than the authorized rates.
+If you don't want to pay the additional rate, I recommend taking a taxi off the hotel property.
+Rates for taxis based in other communities such as Barra de Potosí and Troncones may vary from the ones based in Zihuatanejo-Ixtapa.

 and 5:00 a.m.
 Add $5 to all taxis dispatched by phone.
 Add 40% for air-conditioning